armory/docs/content/en/cd-as-a-service/tutorials/external-automation/webhook-github.md

 This tutorial shows you how to configure webhook-based approvals using GitHub.

 This tutorial assumes you have completed the {{< linkWithTitle "deploy-demo-app.md" >}} guide.
-You will use the same `docs-cdaas-demo` repo that you forked and cloned as part of that tutorial.
+You will use the same `docs-cdaas-sample` repo that you forked and cloned as part of that tutorial.

 ## {{% heading "prereq" %}}